hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `managed_outbound_ipv6_count` - (Optional) The desired number of IPv6 outbound IPs created and managed by Azure for the cluster load balancer.
 Must be in the range of 1 to 100 (inclusive).
 The default value is 0 for single-stack and 1 for dual-stack.

-~> **Note:** `managed_outbound_ipv6_count` requires Dual-stack networking is enabled and requires that the Preview Feature `Microsoft.ContainerService/AKS-EnableDualStack` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/configure-kubenet-dual-stack?tabs=azure-cli%2Ckubectl#register-the-aks-enabledualstack-preview-feature) for more information.
+~> **Note:** `managed_outbound_ipv6_count` requires dual-stack networking.
+To enable dual-stack networking the Preview Feature `Microsoft.ContainerService/AKS-EnableDualStack` needs to be enabled and the Resource Provider re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/configure-kubenet-dual-stack?tabs=azure-cli%2Ckubectl#register-the-aks-enabledualstack-preview-feature) for more information.

 * `outbound_ip_address_ids` - (Optional) The ID of the Public IP Addresses which should be used for outbound communication for the cluster load balancer.